perigrin/the-room/_drafts/roguelike_part_2.md

 tutorial](https://www.rogueliketutorials.com/) to demonstrate the new `class` feature in Perl 5.38.0.

-In this post we're gonna start where we left off in [part-1]().
+In this post we're gonna start where we left off in [Part 1](https://chris.prather.org/perl-roguelike-part-1.html).
 If you don't remember what the code looked like, go back and refresh yourself.
 From now on the listing is gonna get a little large for us to copy it every time.